-Serbia mining: 35 Foreign Companies are Searching for Ores in Serbia17.
-October 2017. / Mining
+Serbia mining: 35 Foreign Companies are Searching for Ores in Serbia, Mining

 In the coming year, it is expected that three coal, lead and zinc mines are going to be opened in the vicinity of Krupanj, Pirot and Bosilegrad.

 American “Freeport”, Canadian “Reservoir Minerals”, British-Australian “Rio Tinto”, English “Mineco limited” are only some of 35 companies that are searching for the Serbian ore – gold, silver, lead, chromium, lithium …

 The Canadian mining company “Mundoro” is also included in the exploration of mineral deposits and it has found a golden vein near the Savinac village.
 Canadians are also interested in a strategic partnership with RTB “Bor”, where they are already exploring at several locations.
 The partner in this business is a Japanese Oil, Gas and Metals National Corporation – JOGMEC.

 The Canadian company Nevsun also joined multinational corporations that have been investing in the exploitation of ores in Serbia, and it has completed exploration works in the Bor region, in the Cukaru peki region, and has unambiguously confirmed that it is the richest copper deposit in the world.
 The Canadian company RGMI and “Dundee Capital Markets” also showed great interest.

 Having all this in mind, it is not surprising that in the next few years, a true mining boom is expected in Serbia as the geological explorations have expanded, and now our country has more than 220 exploitation and about 130 exploration fields, where geological surveys are carried out.
 And that is not all, because five to seven new mines are expected to be opened in the near future.
 Three coal, lead and zinc mines in the vicinity of Krupanj, Pirot and Bosilegrad will be opened next year.